"Where Does the Name MesaFive Come From?"

-During World War II the Manhattan Project was conceived to invent and construct the first atomic bomb.
-The project involved tens of thousands of people across many locations, but the core of the work was done by a large group of scientists working in what would become known as Los Alamos, New Mexico.
+During World War II the Manhattan Project involved tens of thousands of people across many locations, but the core of the work was done by a large group of scientists working in what would become known as Los Alamos, New Mexico.

 Oppenheimer loved the hills around Los Alamos, so when someone wanted to talk he would often take them for a walk.
 There was a mesa nearby they would regularly walk around but it didn’t have a name, so some of the scientists referred to it as "Mesa Five," the place they would go to for solutions.